tokend/developer-edition/README.md

 * `docker-compose -f ticket.yml up -d`

+**Note:** To perform actual atomic swap of art/ticket tokens payment gateway integration is required, but it's not included in DE bundle at this point.

 ## Bootstraping your environment

 For testing or development purposes it might be useful to bootstrap your environment to predefined state.
 That's where `initscripts` come in handy!